Books

 I, With the Wooden Insect.

 Dylan Thomas’ poem about climbing a tree.
-The book spine was made by an insect grub and the cover is an original etching of a human thumb print.
-The images inside are derived from the garden, either showing the ravages of insects or man.
+The book spine was made by an insect grub and the cover is an original etching of human thumb prints.
+The images inside are derived from the garden, showing the ravages of insects and of man.

 Frottage of wood was used for the left side pages.